Music of Antigua and Barbuda: Folk music

-During the period of French colonial rule, African slaves were prohibited from celebrating in Carnival; they continued to do so, secretly, at home.
+During the period of British and French colonial rule, African slaves were prohibited from celebrating in Carnival; they continued to do so, secretly, at home.
 There, an Afro-Caribbean style of percussion, dance and song called benna developed.
 Later, Antiguan and Barbudan folk music became more dominated by Trinidadian calypso and steelpan.

 Most forms of modern Antiguan and Barbudan music are not indigenous to the islands, and were imported from France, the United Kingdom, United States, Jamaica and Trinidad.
 Colonial dance styles like the highland fling and the quadrille remain popular in Africanized form.
 The loss of Antiguan traditions can be ascribed to the lack of a French colonial past (French islands of the Lesser Antilles retain much African-derived music and dance), the influence of the powerful Codrington family, a relatively unified African ethnic identity, the lack of African immigration after the peak of slavery importation, the British military presence at Shirley Heights and a modern history of unstable economy and government.